Multi-Member LLC

 FUTA tax - It covers unemployment insurance.
 Of the total amount of 6%, states usually have a 5.4% credit.
 The other 0.6% is paid by the employer.

-Self employment tax is like payroll tax, but paid by the members.
-It is levied in proportion to the member's share of profits.
+Self-employment tax is like payroll tax but paid by the members.
+It is levied in proportion to the member’s share of profits.

 Keep in mind that this tax is paid by the member, not the LLC.
-And it is not withheld from the member's draw (unlike how employment tax is withheld from employee's paycheck).
+And it is not withheld from the member’s draw (unlike how employment tax is withheld from an employee’s paycheck).
 Each member has to pay this tax separately.

-A member who isn't active in the daily operations, doesn't have to pay self employment taxes.
+A member who isn’t active in the daily operations doesn’t have to pay self-employment taxes.

 For non-residents

-US non-residents who own an LLC don't have to pay self employment taxes.
+US non-residents who own an LLC don’t have to pay self-employment taxes.

 How to pay all these taxes?

-Whether it is income tax, payroll tax or self-employment tax, all the taxes in a multi member LLC are paid as estimated taxes to the IRS.
+Whether it is income tax, payroll tax, or self-employment tax, all the taxes in a multi-member LLC are paid as estimated taxes to the IRS.

 What's this estimated tax, you ask?